We operate in areas of the world that contribute most to the global problem of plastic pollution.

 We wanted to do something for our oceans but also for the people living in areas affected by plastic pollution.

 It became crucial to us that the solution to turning the tide needed to go further than just collecting the plastic from the ocean.
-Our approach was to develop a circular solution that focused on both cleaning up ocean plastic and recycling the largest possible amount of it.
-By engaging local communities in our cleanup activities, we are not only able to improve living conditions for those involved, but we can also raise awareness of better waste disposal and prevent plastic from ending up in nature.
+Our approach was to develop a circular solution that focused on both cleaning up ocean plastic and contributing to the circular economy.
+By engaging local communities in our cleanup operations, we are not only able to improve living conditions for those involved, but we can also raise awareness of better waste disposal and prevent plastic from ending up in nature.